twaslowski/grammr/README.md

 ## Features

-- Translation of texts.
-- Literal translations for each word in a text.
-- Morphological morphology of each word in a text.
-- Creation of inflections for words.

-The morphological morphology is done using [spaCy](https://spacy.io/), and contains the following information for each word:

-- The part of speech (POS) of a word.
-- The features of a word, including the Case, Number, Gender, Tense, Person, depending on word type, as well as its lemma, its basic form.
-For more information on this, see the [Universal Dependencies](https://universaldependencies.org/u/feat/index.html).

-I'm looking to add more features in the near future.
-These may include:

-- [x] The ability to arbitrarily add languages (solved via [Configmaps](https://github.com/twaslowski/grammr/commit/889284f0#diff-782f304121c40d11b8bcd8db123db62a7a8192bbcc8b8098cf07064774cc7c24))
+- [x] Translate sentences across arbitrary languages
-- [x] A solid frontend, in addition to the Telegram bot currently available
-- [x] Inflection tables (for Russian only right now)
-- [x] Anki flash card export
+- [x] Get literal translations for words
-- [ ] Instead of solely relying on LLMs for translation, maybe fetch translations via Wiktionary or a related project and use them as a reference for the LLMs.
+  - [ ] Could use some improvements: Instead of solely relying on LLMs for translation, maybe fetch translations via Wiktionary or a related project and use them as a reference for the LLMs.
 For one, all meanings of a word could be covered; also this would protect against wonky LLM responses.
+- [x] Inflection tables (supported: 🇷🇺🇮🇹🇫🇷🇪🇸🇵🇹)
+- [ ] Anki flash card export
+  - [x] Flashcard creation
+  - [ ] Flashcard editing
+  - [ ] Flashcard export
+- [ ] Named-entity recognition and explanation of terms
+- [ ] Translations of phrases and sayings (which often do not translate literally and may or may not have equivalents in different languages)

+⏰ More will be added as the project progresses.
+Check back later!

 ## Technical Roadmap